papinet/papiNet-API/1.3.0/papiNet-JSON-Style-Guide.md

 ### Rule 1

 papiNet restrict enumerated values to the minimum list that applies within the context.
-As a consequence, objects will always be defined **locally**!
+As a consequence, objects will be usually be defined **locally**!
+However, if a structure can be reuse whatever the context is, it could be defined globally.

 ### Rule 2 - How to handle empty collection